dahendel/docker-machine-driver-cloudstack/README.md

 ## Added Functionality
 - The `--cloudstack-userdata-file` now supports passing urls
-- In the userdata file if `ssh_authorized_keys` then the driver grabs the first public key and expects that `ssh_keys` contains a private key so that docker-machine can ssh into the VM after creation (Deprecated)
+- In the userdata file if `ssh_authorized_keys` then the driver grabs the first public key and expects that `ssh_keys` contains a private key so that docker-machine can ssh into the VM after creation
 - It also checks if the key in the userdata file exists in cloudstack based on the public key fingerprint, and if it does writes it to the new machines StoragePath (/home/$USER/.docker/machine/machines/$MACHINE_NAME)